alertlogic/ehub-collector/README.md

    **example:** \/*.Policy or "Policy"

    **Note:** For "Event Hub Filter Json" and "Event Hub Filter Regex", only messages which contain the specified property will be collected.
 If both the filter values are provided then logs will be collected based on both the values.
    - **Enable Application Insights** - Enable or Disable Application Insights (Optional) for monitoring invocation logs.
 Default value is No. Follow this guide to monitor azure functions  [click here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring).

+3. If you are using the [Premium plan ARM template page](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fv1%2Ftemplates%2Fehub_premium.json) in Azure, provide the following additional required template parameters.

+	  - **AppService Plan SKU Name** - Select App service plan options for Elastic premium (EP1, EP2 or EP3) from the dropdown.
+    - **Vnet Name** - Type the name of the virtual network for virtual network integration.
+The default value is [format('vnet-{0}', uniqueString(resourceGroup().id))].
+    - **Function Subnet Name** -Type the name of the virtual network subnet to be associated with the Azure Function app.
+The default value is (al-function-subnet).
+    - **Private Endpoint Subnet Name** - Type the name of the virtual network subnet used for allocating IP addresses for private endpoints.
+The default value is (al-privateendpoint-subnet).
+    - **Vnet Address Prefix** - Type the IP address space used for the virtual network.
+The default value is (10.100.0.0/16).
+    - **Function Subnet Address Prefix** - Type the IP address space used for the Azure Function integration subnet.
+The default value is (10.100.0.0/24).
+    - **Private Endpoint Subnet Address Prefix** - Type the IP address space used for the private endpoints default value is (10.100.1.0/24).
-2. Click **Purchase**.
+4. Click **Purchase**.

 **Note:** If you choose to create new event hub via the template then the following event hub scaling parameters are used: